AmirGitNinja/TensorThisMovie/README.md

 -----------------
 # Tensor This Movie

-The project allows you to upload a video, while during playing-time the app detects the objects that are shown in the screen, using tensorflow and COCO-SSD model.
+The project allows you to upload a video, while during playing-time the app detects the objects that are shown in the screen, using **TensorFlow** and COCO-SSD model.

 The project's was inspired by the "The Future of JavaScript is A.I" session at Israel YGLF conference 2019.